With the 2020 presidential election nearing, find out which candidate offers the best agenda for new business owners.

 For most of his time in office, Trump has had a strong economic reality as part of his message to the American people.
 A poll taken by CNBC and Survey Monkey back in February showed that nearly two-thirds of small business owners "approved of the way President Trump [was] handling the U.S. economy."
 The campaign also highlights that, in 2019, new business applications rose to nearly 3.5 million, marking about a 20% increase from three years earlier.

 By the spring, the economy had taken a massive backslide, with millions of people making initial jobless claims each week for several weeks.
-Though times have been tough, Trump emphasizes that he and Senate Republicans pushed the CARES Act, which created the Paycheck Protection Program, provided $350 billion in forgivable SBA loans and issued $10 billion in emergency grants, among other things.
+Though times have been tough, Trump emphasizes that he and Senate Republicans pushed the Coronavirus Aid, Relief, and Economic Security (CARES) Act, which created the Paycheck Protection Program, provided $350 billion in forgivable SBA loans and issued $10 billion in emergency grants, among other things.

 Though there hasn't been a comprehensive explanation of Trump's platform moving forward, the campaign has released a list of his economic agenda on the campaign's website.